-Visual/orientation & mobility services
+Visual/orientation and mobility services

-The ESU #1 Vision Program provides individualized learning environments, working to meet the unique and individual needs of students with verified visual impairments.
+The ESU #1 Vision Program provides individualized learning environments, working to meet the unique needs of students with verified visual impairments.

-Services provided include direct teaching in the areas of braille instruction, low- vision devices, orientation & mobility, technology access and services in areas of the expanded core curriculum for the blind and visually impaired.
-Consultation, material preparation/adaptation, braille and large print textbook sourcing, functional vision assessments and orientation & mobility evaluations were also provided.
+Services provided include direct teaching in the areas of the Expanded Core Curriculum for students who are blind or visually impaired, including compensatory access skills, braille instruction, orientation and mobility, social interaction, independent living skills, recreation and leisure skills, sensory efficiency, career education, assistive technology and self-determination.
+Consultation, material preparation/adaptation, braille and large print textbook sourcing, functional vision assessments and orientation and mobility evaluations were also provided.

-During the 2022-23 school year, two teachers of the visually impaired provided direct or consultative vision services and evaluated 33 students in 14 different school districts in ESU #1.
-Orientation & mobility services were provided to 2 students in 2 districts within the ESU #1 area, as well as to 2 students from ESU #8.
+During the 2023-24 school year, two teachers of the visually impaired provided direct or consultative vision services and evaluated 40 students in 15 different school districts in ESU #1.
+Orientation & mobility services were provided to 2 students in 2 districts within the ESU #1 service area, as well as to 4 students from ESU #8.